The first 100,000 doses of mpox vaccine reach Congo. But it’s a fraction of what is needed

 215,000 doses were pledged and purchased for an undisclosed amount specifically to be donated to Congo, said Laurent Muschel, the Director-General of HERA.

-The U.S. last week that it donated 10,000 doses of mpox vaccines to Nigeria, where the disease has been common.
+The U.S. said last week that it donated 10,000 doses of mpox vaccines to Nigeria, where the disease has been common.
 It is the first known donation to Africa since the current outbreaks.
 Nigeria has recorded 40 cases of the virus this year, according to Nigeria’s CDC.

 Mpox, also known as monkeypox, had been spreading mostly undetected for years in Africa before the disease prompted the 2022 outbreak in more than 70 countries, Dr. Dimie Ogoina, the chair of WHO’s mpox emergency committee told reporters last month.